abstractmachines/abstractmachines.github.io/_posts/2017-4-12-intro-to-modern-javascript-for-cpp-developers.md

 • Borrowing methods

-Bind() is usually used when calling one function from another function, and ensuring that the proper context (like scope) is used for the intent of the function.
-While bind can technically be used to borrow methods, that is usually left to call() and apply().
+• Bind() is usually used when calling one function from another function, and ensuring that the proper context (like scope) is used for the intent of the function.

+• While bind can technically be used to borrow methods, that is usually left to call() and apply().

-#### Bind() Example 1: Vanilla JS
+**Bind() Example 1: Vanilla JS**

 ```
 this.x = 1 // 1